 Below is the World’s Healthiest Food’s ranking for food sources of vitamin C

-Food – Serving – amount of Vit C/mg – Recommended Daily Intake %
+Food – Serving – the amount of Vit C/mg – Recommended Daily Intake %

 - Papaya – 1 medium – 168.08 mg – 224%